| | Emotional

 frequently also expressed when it is the father who gains custody,

+and mother is the alienated party.
 A child who fails to “side” totally

 with the more influential custodial parent is frequently coerced